0xdomyz/dwopt/README.rst

 or write up some embedded sql in the middle of a python script?

-**Dwopt** allows frictionless running of sql codes/scripts, credentials management on system keyring, simple query generation via code, making & running common summary queries, DDL, DML statement via pre-built templates.
+**Dwopt** allows frictionless running of sql codes/scripts, default credentials on the system keyring, simple query generation via code, making & running common summary queries, DDL, DML statement via pre-built templates.
 It also logs the sql used along the way.